umbiliko/grommet/CONTRIBUTING.md

 ## Design Contributions

-The Grommet community values contributions on the design side of the project.
-The Grommet style guide and designer assets are open for contributions just as the development platform is.
+The Hercules community values contributions on the design side of the project.
+The Herculese guide and designer assets are open for contributions just as the development platform is.
 You may either submit an issue on GitHub with a detailed recommendation, or open a pull request with the updated assets.
-Please open a [GitHub pull request][grommet-design pulls] or open a [GitHub issue][grommet-design issues] against the `grommet-design` project.
+Please open a [GitHub pull request][hercules-design pulls] or open a [GitHub issue][hercules-design issues] against the `hercules-design` project.

 ## Submitting Code Pull Requests